Last Updated on

 The first item that I pulled out of my Firstleaf box was an envelope with the Firstleaf logo on it that had a bunch of cards inside of it.

 The first leaf also included a magazine newsletter in my box, which I thought was a unique addition to this box.
-As I flipped through the pages of this magazine, the content that was inside reminded me of the small articles that I would read in an email newsletter.
+As I flipped through the pages of this wine industry magazine, the content that was inside reminded me of the small articles that I would read in an email newsletter.
 There was a lot of interesting information about wine in this newsletter, but it also helped me to better understand some of the finer points of winemaking and selecting.

 I will admit that when I saw that my box had shipped, I was very nervous about one of the wine bottles in my box being broken or having shattered completely.
 I was even more nervous when I opened up my box that there weren’t any packing peanuts or bubble wrap used around my wine bottles.
 Thankfully, my Firstleaf wine bottles all arrived safely to my doorstep, nestled snugly in a layer of protective cardboard.